-R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse Alleges ‘Page Six’
+R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse, Alleges ‘Page Six’

 TMZ reported that Kelly was allegedly heard on recordings saying that he would hide his relationship with Savage.
 The documentation also alleges that Kelly demanded a written statement from Savage if she ever attempted to reveal the truth about their relationship to authorities.

-Kelly sat down for his first on-the-record interview with CBS This Morning reporter Gayle King, shortly after he was charged with 10 counts of sexual abuse by Cook County State Attorney Kim Foxx in Chicago.
+Kelly sat down for his first on-the-record interview with CBS This Morning reporter Gayle King shortly after he was charged with 10 counts of sexual abuse by Cook County State Attorney Kim Foxx in Chicago.
 The defiant singing star clapped back at the charges during a tense interview with King, as well as proclaiming his innocence of any wrongdoing with any of the women named in the allegations of abuse.

 Clary and Savage also sat down with King to tell their side of the story.
-Both women appeared to corroborate each other’s tale; that they were girlfriends of Kelly and were living with him of their own free will.
+Both women appeared to corroborate each other’s tale; they were girlfriends of Kelly and were living with him of their own free will.

 Hmmm… so it wasn’t about a musical career?
 Interesting audio between @rkelly and #JoycelynSavage discussing music. #RKelly Stop the falsehoods or produce the proof. #FactsMatter #justicefighter (Georgia is one party state) pic.twitter.com/PmVaQrpDuO